-We accept any of the following payments: Credit Card (up to $2500) – Visa, MasterCard, Discover and American Express.
-Person Checks ( El Segundo location ONLY) and Cash.
+We accept any of the following payments: Credit Card (up to $2500) – Visa, MasterCard, Discover and American Express and Cash only.

 We do everything in our power to ensure your vehicle is back to pre-accident condition as your vehicle leaves any one of our shops.
 If you notice anything that doesn’t seem right or experience any problems, please do not hesitate to give us a call or stop back in.
 We warranty all of our work and will fix any issues that arise.
 If it turns out to be something the insurance company needs to be brought in on we have procedures in place to get everything taken care of.

 Yes.
 We have a limited lifetime warranty on all of our work for as long as you own the vehicle.
 It is important to know that your body shop is the only party responsible for a warranty on your repair, NOT your insurance company.

 There are three types of parts that can be used and if you go through insurance it will be determined through your company’s policy.
 By law, a vehicle five years within the year it was manufactured must use OEM or Reconditioned parts on the vehicle.
 If your vehicle is more than five years old it is possible to use Aftermarket or Salvage parts.
 Your insurance company will tell us which to use.

 OEM (Original Equipment Manufacturer) Parts: These are brand new parts directly from the manufacturer of your vehicle.
 They are the most expensive and contain a warranty if any problems should arise.